 It begs the question whether words are really being replaced by icons.
 Of course, it won’t happen.
 Could you really imagine reading The Guardian and the Autumn Statement text is replaced by a series of pound sterling signs, No Entry icons and that funny brown one which is actually meant to be chocolate ice-cream?
 Actually, it might make the whole of the Chancellor’s speech make more sense.

 But, like lol, it seems they are here to stay, so embrace the emoji.

 And they do have their uses.
-Like with most things (except lol) I am willing to give emojis a chance.
+Like with most things (except lol) I am willing to give emojis a second chance.
 Here’s why…